davesters/TouchMySlider/README.md

 **navbarWidthPercentage** - The percentage width of the navbar titles.
 This can be tweaked depending on how long your panel titles are so they display properly.
 Defaults to 0.5, or 50% the panel width;

 Try it out.
 Let me know if there are any major bugs.
-I will be updating this as I use it more apps.
+I will be updating this as I use it in more apps.
 For now, have at it.